d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

    e.g., [The War of the Worlds](http://www.gutenberg.org/ebooks/36).
 1. Conduct another experiment to evaluate the perplexity of this model on books written by other authors.
-1. Modify the prediction function such as to use sampling rather than picking the most likely next character.
+1. Modify the prediction method such as to use sampling rather than picking the most likely next character.
     * What happens?
     * Bias the model towards more likely outputs, e.g.,